At 35 years old, it feels like Johnny Boychuk isn’t getting any younger.

 A member of the New York Islanders for five years now, Boychuk is the oldest defenseman in the organization and oldest player on the current team.
 That might seem like a detriment for an Isles franchise that’s trying to get younger — they currently are ranked as the oldest team in the NHL — but age has become just a number.

-Boychuk’s solid start to this season continues to be a reminder that what he brings to the Islanders can’t be understated.
+Boychuk’s solid start to this season inflatable games for sale continues to be a reminder that what he brings to the Islanders can’t be understated.
 Take the plays he made last week against the Blues and Jets to help the Isles win.

 “He’s old school,” Trotz said to reporters about Boychuk’s effort.